temiogunnoiki/automating-aws-with-python/README.md

 # automating-aws-with-python
-Repository for Automating AWS with Python
+Repository for A Cloud Guru course *Automating AWS with Python*